9 Lessons I learned from publishing a book (one year later)

 Publishing and printing a book in THREE formats is time-consuming and difficult.
 Avoid the hardcover, if you don’t need it.
-Yes, I was crazy and published in three formats: 1) hardcover, 2) softcover, and 3) ebook (which has to be compatible in every reader: Kindle, Nook, ipad, etc).
+Yes, I was crazy and published in three formats: 1) hardcover, 2) softcover, and 3) eBook (which has to be compatible in a million readers: Kindle, Nook, iPad, iPhone, etc).

 I needed to produce a hardcover bounded book as a keepsake for my community of survivors.
-I spent so much time on the printed hard cover.
-Publishing a hardcover book is time-consuming because it’s a different format, different ISBN number, different cover, etc. Did you know there’s a million types of dust jacket and binding you can choose and they can make printing the book exorbitant?
+I spent so much time on the printed hardcover.
+Publishing a hardcover book is time-consuming because it’s a different format, different ISBN number, different cover, etc. Did you know there’s a million types of dust jackets and bindings you can choose and they can make printing the book exorbitant?
 I could write a book about the complexities of printing hardcover.
 But it was relevant to my audience to have a bounded hardcover to keep.
 Here are some challenges I encountered with publishing in three formats:

-- In the final proofreadings, I found last minute grammar errors — you will always find errors.
+- In the final proofreading, I found last-minute grammar errors — you will always find errors.
 In the last rounds, every error required changes to every file format.
 Even with five editors on this project, after print, I still found errors.

 - In my first printing of the hardcover, the dust jacket cover was misaligned.
-It took 1–2 weeks of tweaking between the designer, book printer and myself to get it fixed
+It took 1–2 weeks of tweaking between the designer, printing company, and myself to get it fixed.

 - The title on the binding did not print out correctly.
 I had to get that adjusted but it was after all the files were locked, so it was difficult.